pragmarb/pragma-migration/README.md

 forgotten forever, API migrations are executed on _every request_ as long as clients are running on an outdated version of your API.
 This means that API migrations should be considered an active, evolving part of your codebase that you will have to maintain over time.

+### Why should I keep the `/v1` prefix?

+The main reason for keeping the `/v1` prefix and the `API::V1` namespace in your API is that you might want to introduce a change so disruptive that it warrants a separate major version, like migrating from REST to GraphQL (:cry:).
+In this case, you won't be able to use Pragma::Migration to contain the change, so you will need to create a completely separate codebase and URL scheme.

 ### What is the impact on performance?